nutc4k3/amazing-iot-security/README.md

 # amazing-iot-security
-A list of lists involving IoT security in general.
+A list of lists involving IoT security in general.🇧🇷 🇺🇸

 1. My Blog in portuguese :3